 Maintain a healthy blood sugar – energy level.

 Your brain burns a lot of calories.
-By some estimates up to 25% of all the calories, you will use every day are burned in your brain.
-Not having enough fuel on board reduces your ability to do work.
-Lack of blood sugar results in fuzzy headed thinking.
+By some estimates up to 25% of all the calories, you will use every day are burned into your brain.
+Not having enough fuel onboard reduces your ability to do work.
+Lack of blood sugar results in fuzzy-headed thinking.

 Get enough sleep.

-Most people become chronically sleep deprived.
-You may be able to get by on reduce sleep for a single night, or even a couple of nights.
+Most people become chronically sleep-deprived.
+You may be able to get by on reduced sleep for a single night, or even a couple of nights.
 But if you continue to work with less than enough sleep, your productivity will decline.
 Chronically cutting your sleep short is not a way to improve your productivity.